Shroom-Kingdom/whitepaper/src/6_Token_Economics.md

 do not yet exist on-chain.
 Instead they will be stored in an off-chain database first.
 The user can then decide to mint its SHRM tokens by calling a Smart Contract.
-This mechanism is explained more in depth in the [Smart Contract details](#smart-contract-details)
+This mechanism is explained more in depth in the [Smart Contract details](#smart-contract-details).

 ## Minting and burning